 Relax in the Old Town and get a Thai massage.
 I went to a place where you get massaged by ex-inmates and it’s not as scary as it sounds.
 Basically there are a lot of Thai women who are taught the skills needed to be employed when they are released from prison.
 They get taught everything they need to know and are more likely to find a job when they are released meaning that they are also less likely to become repeat offenders.
 A Thai massage is also, unlike any massage you have ever experienced.
 They bend your body and pull it into positions that feel a little uncomfortable but they use pressure points to release tension and make you really feel like you are stretching.
 It’s not a terribly relaxing experience and people have been known to come out with bruises but it was an experience.
 I know a lot of people who love them as it feels like it releases a lot of stress.
 You can also tell your masseuse what feels good and if you’re not having a great time, they’ll ease off on the pressure.

 Some days are more full then others but I loved my time in Chiang Mai so I wanted a good mixture between having full days and having more relaxed days!
 Different things to do but most of these days won’t end up costing you a lot, the waterfalls etc only require a small entrance fee and then you’re free to spend the whole day there.
+I hope you enjoy my Chiang Mai itinerary, I had an amazing time.

 If I was heading back to Chiang Mai, I’d probably end up doing a lot of these again purely because of how much fun I had.